janylhl/ML_App/readme.md

 # REST API & Application <a name="API"></a>

 # TODO <a name="TODO"></a>
-- Data Science : EDA
+- Data Science : EDA (Stats and Outliers)
 - Data Science : Modelisation
 - Data Science : Inference function for the API
 - API : First version of the REST API with the inference function